 Unfortunate Ditch Girl

 Uh-oh!
-As she pulled out of my mother's driveway, a sharp turn of the steering wheel was all that stood between this unfortunate ditch girl and some great Instagram photos.
+As a visitor to my mother's house pulled out the driveway, a sharp turn of the steering wheel was all that stood between the unfortunate ditch girl and some great Instagram photos.

-As a bonus for her trouble, she also got a tow truck, an insurance claim, and some chastising from her father.
+As a bonus for her trouble, she received a tow truck, an insurance claim, and some chastising from her father.
 It was a faux pas she won't soon forget.

-Although the ditch girl -- bless her heart -- wasn't me, I'd be the first to tell you I've done worse (like wreck one of my cars into the other).
-Mistakes happen.
+Although the ditch girl—bless her heart—wasn't me, I'd be the first to tell you I've done worse (like wreck one of my cars into the other in my own driveway, no less).
+Hey, mistakes happen.
 They're just part of living.

 - the bigger the opportunity to learn from it and

-- the more interesting story you have to tell your friends.
+- the more interesting the story you have to tell your friends.